sanikava/OpMongo/docs/index.md

 **[OpMongo Documentation](https://opmongo.js.org)**

 # What is OpMongo?
-- OpMongo is a new Mongo wrapper maded for people who are new to coding.
-OpMongo is maded in a way so people can use it easily without any confusion, and even if you have any confusion you can ask about it in our Discord Support Server.
+- OpMongo is a new Mongo wrapper made for people who are new to coding.
+OpMongo is made in a way so people can use it easily without any confusion, and even if you have any confusion you can ask about it in our Discord Support Server.

 # Features -
 - Beginner friendly